openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Once you have checked the metadata, check the **Mark as complete** box to move on to the next step.

 ## Set the issue
-Setting the issue is where you can assign the article to its appropriate issue(s), or check it is set to the correct issue if it was already assigned.
+Setting the issue is where you can assign the article to its appropriate issue(s), or check it is correct if it was already assigned.
 Click **Add to issue** to assign the article to an existing issue; you can select more than one issue if needed.
 You can create a new issue under **Create new issue** if the issue does not yet exist; if you do this, click **Add issue** before closing the window.

 Check the **Mark as complete** once you are done.

+>[!CAUTION]
+>If you change the issue at this stage and have worked with an external typesetter using XML, you will likely need to edit the issue in the XML to match the change you have just made.
+If these don't match, archiving services such as Portico will flag this as a preservation issue.

 ## Verify DOIs
 Articles usually have a DOI (Digital Object Identifier) automatically assigned and created (‘minted’) for them by Janeway.
 The DOI serves as both a unique identifier and a permalink.
 The ‘Verify DOI’ step lets you check if the DOI is working successfully as a permalink.